-Before you leave this temple of verdure you should not miss to see the main gate which was a gift from François Liénard.
+Before you leave this temple of verdure you should not miss seeing the main gate which was a gift from François Liénard.
 This magnificent gate in wrought iron won a prize in 1862, at Crystal Palace in England for its dazzling design.

-- Full visit of Botanical garden – Pamplemousse
+- A full visit to the Botanical garden – Pamplemousse

 - Local guides are available for a guided tour of the gardens

-- Depart: 9.30 at hotel in the west & Touessrok, St Geran , long beach departure at 9am
+- Depart: 9.30 at the hotel in the west & Touessrok, St Geran, long beach departure at 9 am

 - Return: Around 2.30 pm